MungarllaSaiCharitha/MungarllaSaiCharithaYadav_Scifor/README.md

 - **Add Face:** Upload an image and assign a name to add a new face to the recognition system.
 - **Identify Face:** Use your webcam to identify faces in real-time.

+## Applications

+This face recognition app can be utilized in various scenarios, including:

+- **Attendance Management:** Automatically track attendance in classrooms, offices, and events by recognizing faces.
+- **Criminal Record Check:** Identify known criminals during investigations by comparing faces with a database of criminal records.
+- **Security Systems:** Enhance security in restricted areas by allowing access only to authorized personnel.
+- **Customer Recognition:** Improve customer service in retail by recognizing regular customers and offering personalized services.
+- **Event Management:** Streamline check-ins at events and conferences by recognizing attendees as they arrive.

 ## Folder Structure
 ```bash
 face-recognition-app/